 This test installation has been subjected to continuous immersion.
 The test sample was intended to test the suitability for these products as waterproofing system with-in harsh salt water applications and to determine their over-all abilities to withstand constant immersion without physical breakdown or deterioration.
 The results of routine examinations after 3 years are as follows.

-Four pieces of badly rusted, flaking, scrap, structural steel checker plate and channel were coated with 15 mil films of SANI-TRED PermaFlex marine sealer paint at 40° F., and 70° F .
+Four pieces of badly rusted, flaking, scrap, structural steel checker plate and channel were coated with 15 mil films of SANI-TRED PermaFlex marine water sealer paint at 40° F., and 70° F .

 Sani-Tred Underwater Coating Test